 At the beginning of Phase B (Obedience) the handler reports in with his dog to the judge.
-This is done with a dog on leash, except in IGP-2, IGP-3where it is done off leash.
+This is done with a dog on leash, except in IGP/USP-2, IGP/USP-3 where it is done off leash.

 Start and end of an exercise